retaildevcrews/helium/docs/aks/demo/DEMO_SCRIPT.md

 kubectl get nodes
 ```

-Install AAD Pod Identity of
+Install AAD Pod Identity for the application

 In the root of the clones repository make the `aad-podid.sh` script executable